kanzitelli/rnn-starter/README.md

 4. Run it!

+Open XCode or Android Studio to run the project (recommended) or do

 ```bash
 > yarn ios
 > yarn android
 ```

-Rename the app if needed (based on [react-native-rename](https://github.com/junedomingo/react-native-rename))
+If you need to rename the app, do the following (based on [react-native-rename](https://github.com/junedomingo/react-native-rename)):

 ```bash
 > yarn rename NewAppName